lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > parallel" landscape, and whether/how they could be accommodated in the
 > LVar/LVish model, or a plausible extension thereof.

+Ah.
+I talk about early quiescence and "parallel or" in my dissertation, in section 2.6.2.
+In order to implement short-circuiting parallel or in our model, we need to slightly generalize the notion of threshold sets.
+This section was left out of our JFP submission for lack of space (and I left out yet another section of my dissertation that generalizes threshold sets even further, to "threshold functions").
+I'd like to include this section in the JFP paper, as long as we can cut the material on implementation of LVish internals.

 > --

 > 4. Also in relation to the comparison with other models, the assertion